 The five wells depicted in Figures 13-15 are in the Beaumont Basin.
 The wells in Figures 13b and 15b are in the same location, approximately 1000 feet east of Beaumont Avenue and 50 feet south of Cherry Valley Boulevard in Cherry Valley.
 This location is likely influenced by the past recharge at Little San Gorgonio Creek, and possibly by the recharge at Noble Creek.
-The upturn in water levels over the past six years indicate that this is quite likely the case.
+The upturn in water levels from 2008 to 2014 indicates that this is quite likely the case.
+The downturn since that time could be attributed to the fact that no water has been recharged at Little San Gorgonio during that time, or possibly to the ongoing drought.
 The well in Figure 13a is on the Oak Valley Golf Course.
 After a steady drop over at least a decade, the water surface appears to be stabilizing over the past two years.
 This may be due to reduced production from Oak Valley Partners and/or Oak Valley Management, as indicated in Table 2.

 The wells in Figures 14 and 15a are on Calimesa Boulevard near the western edge of the Beaumont Basin.
-These wells show continually falling water levels over the past decade.
+These wells show continually falling water levels over the past decade and a half.
 That portion of the Beaumont Basin would appear to not be influenced as yet by the ongoing recharge efforts and reduced production.
 While it is clear that ongoing recharge and reduced extractions have had an impact on at least some of the wells in the Beaumont Basin, water levels at other wells are still falling.

 The two wells in Figure 16 are both in the Cabazon Basin.
-They are both production wells-one for the Mission Springs Water District and the other for the Cabazon Water District.
+The well in Figure 16a is a production well of the Mission Springs Water District, while the well in Figure 16b is a former production well currently used as a monitoring well in the Jensen area of South Cabazon.
 Both show severe drops in water surface elevation over the past 15 years.
-The well in Figure 16a shows a drop of nearly 30 feet over the past ten years.
-However there does appear to be some stabilizing of the water level recently.
-It remains to be seen if this will become a trend.
+The well in Figure 16a shows a drop of more than 15 feet over the past ten years.
 The well in Figure 16b is changed from previous reports.
 Previously this report depicted the Cabazon Water District's Well Number 1.
-However, this well has become difficult if not impossible to monitor; thus it is replaced with Well Number 2.
-This well shows a drop of approximately 15 feet over the past five years, though the most recent data might indicate some moderation of this drop, or perhaps even a stabilizing of the water level.
-These data, along with previous data from the Cabazon Water District Well Number 1, would seem to indicate that, even though the wells are several miles away from each other, that water levels in the Cabazon Basin are dropping and have been for a number of years.
+However, this well has become difficult if not impossible to monitor.
+Thus the change to the Jensen well.
+This well shows a drop of approximately 20 feet over the past eight years.
+These data would seem to indicate that, even though the wells are several miles away from each other, that water levels in the Cabazon Basin are dropping and have been for a number of years.
 This is somewhat surprising, given the decline in extractions from this basin over the past several years.
 This could mean that inflows to the basin have also declined over the same period of time.
 It could mean that any impact of reduced extractions just requires a longer period of time before the impact is seen in wells.
 It certainly means that there are other factors at work in this basin that impact water surface elevations that are beyond the scope of this report.

 This is one reason that the Agency has worked with the United States Geological Survey to extend its model of the Beaumont Basin to the Cabazon Basin.
 The Agency wishes to learn more about the Cabazon Basin and how it reacts to various hydrologic events.
-The basin is an important regional resource as a storage reservoir and the Agency is trying to better understand the detailed workings of the basin.
+The basin is an important regional resource as a water supply source and storage reservoir and the Agency is trying to better understand the detailed workings of it.